 Bay County is a place where businesses believe in the strength of family, knowing your neighbors, and giving an honest day's work.
 You can find quality medical and educational facilities, recreation resources, and cultural attractions within Bay County.
 Easy accessibility to a number of major cities makes travel and commerce convenient as well.

-Local Resources for Economic Development and Training
+Additional Local Resources for Economic Development and Training

 Bay County is fortunate to have a number of local economic development professionals and organizations that provide services for business and industrial development that can be utilized immediately whether the issues involve strategies for financial assistance, infrastructure improvements, public relations in the community, training the workforce, or introduction to the community.
 A few of these local organizations include: